Cantopop: 1980s: The Golden Age of Cantopop

 The second wave of "band fever" also brought a group of new music lovers to the Hong Kong mainstream music world.
 Most of them were the just-grew-up generation, or the music lovers of the western Avant-garde music, also the Euro-American Rock-band lovers.
 This contributed to a great change in the population and age distribution of the music listeners from the 70s.
 Record companies were laying ever more stress on the buying power of these young new customers.
 The second wave of "band fever" emerged from the mid-1980s (around 1984) and reached its climax in 1986–87.
 However the "band fever" cannot put for a long time.
 Along with the death of the legendary Wong Ka Kui, the leader and co-founder of Beyond, in 1993, and the disband-tide emerged in the early 90s (Tat Ming Pair disbanded in 1990), the "band fever" gradually faded away and totally got down in the early 1990s.

 As Cantopop gained large followings in Chinese communities worldwide, Hong Kong entrepreneurs' ingenious use of the then new Laserdisc technology prompted yet another explosion in the market.

 1990s: Four Heavenly Kings era

 In the 1990s in Hong Kong, the "Four Heavenly Kings" (四大天王) — Jacky Cheung, Andy Lau, Leon Lai and Aaron Kwok — dominated pop music, and coverage in magazines, TV, advertisements and cinema.
 They had wide audience across different regions, including Hong Kong, Taiwan, mainland China, Southeast Asia, and even South Korea.
-The female counterparts in this era were Sammi Cheng, Faye Wong, and Kelly Chen.
+The female counterparts in this era were Sammi Cheng, Cass Phang, and Kelly Chen.

 In 2019, Andy Lau spoke of his desire for a reunion of the Four Heavenly Kings in an interview with the press.